 Fund managers' fees include any fees paid by the custodian to the various fund managers and may include transaction costs that are not separately identifiable.
-Fund managers' fees are netted against the unit value of the segregated funds.
+Beginning with the transition to Sun Life fund managers' fees of certain segregated funds are netted against the unit value of those segregated funds, and accordingly are no longer presented separately on the statement of changes in net assets available for benefits.

-PENSION PLAN FOR MEMBERS OF THE ACADEMIC STAFF Notes to Financial Statements (continued)
+PENSION PLAN FOR MEMBERS OF THE ADMINISTRATIVE STAFF Notes to Fund Financial Statements (continued)